confluentinc/ksql/docs/operate-and-deploy/capacity-planning.md

 record processing.

 ksqlDB uses the network to consume records from the {{ site.ak }} input topic and produce records to the output topic.
-In this example query 50 MB/s are received.
+In this example, 50 MB/s are received.
 If you assume that 90 percent of the page views are meaningful, then you would produce 45 MB/s as output.